How Remote Patient Monitoring Solutions Transform Healthcare

 - Security and privacy.
 RPM is operated over connected networks, and it is prone to hacking and other forms of privacy breaches unless properly protected.
 Privacy and cyber security must have been controlled in place within the RPM ecosystem to protect patient data from being compromised.

 - Availability of a stable and reliable internet connection.
 Without it, it will be impossible to transfer data from the patient to the doctor.
 Patient's data can also be lost or corrupted because of internet outages, resulting in undermining the real-time aspect of RPM and losing data value.

-- Inability of some elderly patients to handle RPM-related communication using mobile phones or personal computers due to the lack of devices or not knowing how to use them.
+- Inability of some elderly patients to handle RPM-related communication using mobile or landline phones, or personal computers due to the lack of devices or not knowing how to use them.

 - Control over the adherence to the instructions remotely.
 Patients leaving the clinical settings may be tempted to skip medicine intake or violate dietary restrictions because no one is watching them follow all the instructions.

 - Lack of technical support.
 When remote patient monitoring solutions are not working, it is more complicated for patients to get them quickly fixed while doctors can get help from IT support.

 Emerging technologies like AI, blockchain, data analytics, etc., and opting for custom software development services can help overcome these challenges and accelerate RPM’s implementation and adoption.
 This represents a tremendous growth opportunity for the healthcare system to meet the demand and provide better access to the service for those patients who benefit most from RPM.